 Ringworm is a skin infection caused by a fungus, not an actual worm.
 Ringworm is transmitted in a variety of ways, although physical contact with an infected animal is the most common.
 Dry scaly spots will appear after one to two weeks and are usually confined to the hairier regions of the scalp, forearms and face.
 Hair will break off at the roots, creating bald spots.
-If you suspect your foster cat or kitten has ringworm, contact appointment@sanantoniopetsalive.org to schedule an appointment with the medical clinic.
+If you suspect your foster cat or kitten has ringworm, contact the Medical Care Center.